-We may experience other causes of business interruptions that may affect our operations and we may not have sufficient business interruption insurance to compensate us for losses that may occur.
+We may experience other causes of business interruptions, including the outbreak of pandemic or contagious diseases, such as the novel coronavirus, that may affect our operations and we may not have sufficient business interruption insurance to compensate us for losses that may occur.

-We rely on third party freight firms for nearly all of our shipments from vendors to assembly and test sites, primarily in Asia, and for shipments of our final product to customers.
+We rely on third-party freight firms for nearly all of our shipments from vendors to assembly and test sites, primarily in Asia, and for shipments of our final product to customers.
 This includes ground and air transportation.
 Any significant disruption of such freight business globally or in certain parts of the world, particularly where our operations are concentrated, could materially and adversely affect our ability to generate revenues.
 Business interruption insurance may not provide enough protection to compensate us for losses that may occur.
 Accordingly, any of these disruptions could significantly harm our business.

-Terrorist attacks, wars and other acts of violence, or any other national or international crisis, calamity or emergency, may result in interruption to the business activities of many entities, business losses and overall disruption of the economy at many levels.
+Terrorist attacks, wars and other acts of violence, or any other national or international crisis, calamity or emergency, including the outbreak of pandemic or contagious disease, such as the novel coronavirus, may result in interruption to the business activities of many entities, business losses and overall disruption of the economy at many levels.
 These events may directly impact our physical facilities or those of our customers and suppliers.
 Additionally, these events or armed conflicts may cause some of our customers or potential customers to reduce the level of expenditures on their services and products that ultimately may reduce our revenue.
 The consequences of these reductions are unpredictable, and we may not be able to foresee events that could have an adverse effect on our business.
 For example, as a result of these events, insurance premiums for businesses may increase and the scope of coverage may be decreased.
 Consequently, we may not be able to obtain adequate insurance coverage for our business and properties.
 To the extent that these disruptions result in delays or cancellations of customer orders, a general decrease in corporate spending, or our inability to effectively market our services and products, our business and operating results could be harmed.